Make a complaint

 - learning from complaints to improve our services.

-The new Complaints Policy came into effect on 31 December 2021.
+The revised Complaints Policy came into effect on 15 May 2023.

 What is a complaint?